 A further feature of M90 is the two collimated jets of interstellar material that are being blown out of the galaxy as the result of multiple supernova events that have created so-called super-winds.
 These winds are driving the material out from the galactic poles, and the distorted shape of one of these jets is the result of the jet colliding with the intracluster medium as M90 moves through the cluster.

-However, while the blue-shift of the galaxy’s spectrum was at first taken to be evidence of the fact that M90 was only a foreground object relative to the Virgo Cluster proper, new studies suggest that the galaxy’s blue-shifted spectrum is more likely to be the result of the large range of relative motions and velocities of objects that occur within the Virgo Cluster itself.
+However, while the blue shift of the galaxy’s spectrum was at first taken to be evidence that M90 was only a foreground object relative to the Virgo Cluster proper, new studies suggest that the galaxy’s blue-shifted spectrum is more likely to be the result of the large range of relative motions and velocities of objects that occur within the Virgo Cluster itself.